 There’s no way around it: Buying a house is expensive.
-In fact, the average cost for a home in Guelph is now over $700,000.
-As housing becomes increasingly less affordable, creative home buyers – first time buyer, especially – have adapted and are finding new ways to own a home without breaking the bank.
+In fact, the average cost for a home in Guelph is now over $770,000.
+As housing becomes increasingly less affordable, creative home buyers – first time buyers, especially – have adapted and are finding new ways to own a home without breaking the bank.

 What Is House Hacking?

-However, just like everything else in life, House Hacking does come with a cost.
-In order to save on the financial side, homeowners must be willing to take on a little more work and sometimes sacrifice a little creature comforts in the process.
+However, just like everything else in life, house hacking does come with a cost.
+In order to save on the financial side, homeowners must be willing to take on a little more work and sometimes sacrifice a some comforts in the process.

 Pros & Cons of House Hacking:

 This includes advertising your vacancy, tenant screening, tenant management, understanding rental agreements and contracts, dealing with unanticipated housing issues and repairs, negotiating with contractors, and bookkeeping.

 Starting Point for New Real Estate Investors

-- You have to be a landlord
+You have to be a landlord

 You don’t really have much of a choice.
 Whether you get roommates or rent out an entire unit, you have to act like a landlord.
 Not only do you have to act like a landlord but you need to be a legal landlord.
 Make sure you do some reading up on your local laws and make sure your lease agreement follows all laws.
 The Landlord and Tenant Board is a great resource for lease agreements and general information on landlord and tenant rights.